 Not deterred by consuming a plethora of delectable calories, for dessert the three of us shared the “Wow” Nutella Bread Pudding ($9) and the scrumptious Chia Vanilla Petit Pot (fortunately grass does not grow on this Chia) with blueberry preserve ($8).
-There are a few other items available, including a flight of three blue cheeses paired with dessert wines ($18).
+There are a few other items available, including a flight of three types of blue cheese paired with dessert wines ($18).

 Forma provides an extensive wine list (by the bottle or by the glass) and beer selection (no cocktails).
 I enjoyed my glass of Super Tuscan vino.
 In addition, one could spend quite a bit of time perusing Forma’s humongous cheese menu.
 Check out all those formaggio selections that sit in the ‘fridge behind the cheese bar area…some 70 or so to choose from (Truffled, Semi-Hard, Hard, Blue-Veined, Soft…well, you get the idea… a lot).

 For the most part, we were quite happy with our entire experience at Forma (which I suppose would make us pro Forma).
 We don’t venture to Santa Monica too often (traffic can ruin my appetite).
 However I would definitely return if we had some friends who wanted to make the trek to Santa Monica with us (I can still taste that Cacio e Pepe and Filet Mignon Tartare…Molto Bene!).